joshlin5/Automated-Pipeline-Runner/README.md

 - change the directory `cd DEVOPS-17`
 - run `npm install` and `npm link`
 - use env template to create .env `cp env.template .env`
-- update the values for MYSQL Password, GitHub Username, GitHub Token.
+- update the values for MYSQL Password, MYSQL Username, GitHub Username, GitHub Token, Volume (shared/cwd for M1 or bakerx for Intel?), Provision Token for Digital Ocean Account, PROVISION_PRIVATE_PATH for Private Key for Digital Ocean Account SSH.
 - checking if you have at least `5GB memory` for the virtual machine.
 - initiate the pipeline `pipeline init` or `node index.js init`
 - build the pipeline `pipeline build <job-name> <path to build.yml>` or `node index.js build <job-name> <path to build.yml>`